ringotypowriter/hikkoshi/README.md

 ln -sf "$(pwd)/zig-out/bin/hks" "$HOME/.local/bin/hks"
 ```

 After opening a new terminal, you can run `hks` from anywhere.
-Rebuilding with `zig build` will update the target binary, and the `hks` symlink will keep pointing at the latest build.

 ---